Nash Metropolitan (1954-1962)

 The Nash Metropolitan used a conventional front-engine, rear-wheel drive format, but with body and frame welded as a single unit.
 This unibody design, produced by Fisher and Ludlow of England, was advanced for a time when most manufacturers were still using body-on-frame construction.
 Drivetrain and suspension were supplied by the Austin Motor Company, who also did final assembly.

-The 1.2 litre four-cylinder motor was of an OHV format, and a compression ratio of 7.2:1 allowed the Metro to run on low-quality gasoline.
-Transmission was a three-speed manual, with the shifter mounted on the steering column.
+The small 1.2 litre four-cylinder motor was of an OHV format, and a compression ratio of 7.2:1 allowed the Metro to run on low-quality gasoline.
+Transmission was a three-speed manual, with shifter handle mounted on the steering column.

-Metropolitans were offered as either convertible and hardtop models, with standard features that were optional on most cars of that time, including electric windshield wipers, cigarette lighter, interior map light, and a "continental-type" rear-mounted spare tire with cover.
+Metropolitans were offered as either convertible and hardtop models.
+Included at no extra cost were standard features that were optional on most cars of that time, including electric windshield wipers, cigarette lighter, interior map light, and a "continental-type" rear-mounted spare tire with cover.
 Folding the rear seat forward accessed trunk space.
 Although an AM radio, heater, and whitewall tires were listed as optional extras, it appears all Metros left the factory with these items.

 Shortly before the Metropolitan was launched, Nash-Kelvinator merged with the Hudson Motor Car Company, forming American Motors Corporation.
 By mid-1954, the Metro was being marketed as a both Hudson Metropolitan and Nash Metropolitan.
 When sold by Hudson dealers, hood and grille emblems and horn buttons identified them as such.